-REHABILITATION/RECONSTRUCTION OF A PUBLIC IMPROVEMENT -- HUDSON RIVER PARK SEGMENT 3--On February 28, 2006, HUD approved Partial Action Plan 10, which allocated up to \$70 million for the completion of Hudson River Park Segment 3 in Tribeca.
+REHABILITATION/RECONSTRUCTION OF A PUBLIC IMPROVEMENT -- HUDSON RIVER PARK SEGMENT 3--On

+February 28, 2006, HUD approved Partial Action Plan 10, which allocated up to \$70 million for the completion of Hudson River Park Segment 3 in Tribeca.
 Within this area would be two public recreational piers (Piers 25 and 26), an ecological pier, and an adjacent upland park.
-Structural work such as pile driving, structural component fabrication and placement of precast deck components has begun.
-Work in the North Upland portion of the project including site engineering and site logistics planning continued this quarter.
-Installation of underground drainage structures and utilities has begun.
-The foundation wall and slab layout is in progress and bulkhead rehabilitation continues.
-Engineering work on the Platform between piers 25 & 26 as well as pile driving and structural component fabrication is underway.
+Construction work and engineering is continuing on both Pier 25 and Pier 26.
+Electrical and site work is continuing on North Upland area of the park.
+Structural work has been completed; installation of all structural pile, pile cap, edge beams and precast panels and cast-in-place concrete has been completed.

+Activity Location:

+Address City State Zip

+No Activity Locations Found

+Other Funding Sources Budgeted - Deta il

+Match Sources Amount

+No Other Match Funding Sources Found

+Subtotal Match Sources 0

-Other Funding Sources Amount Other Private Funds - various 12,000,000
+Other Funding Sources Amount

+Other Private Funds - various 12,000,000 I

+Total Other Funding Sources 12,000,000 1

+Grantee Activity ID: Projected Start Date:

 HSNG-0600 12/31/2006

-Activity Category:Rehabilitation/reconstruction of residential structures Projected End Date:
+Activity Category: Projected End Date:

+Rehabilitation/reconstruction of residential structures 12/31/2009

+Activity Status: National Objective:

+Planned Low/Mod

+Responsible Organization:

 New York City Department of Housing and Preservation